 BY EMMALY WIEDERHOLT; ILLUSTRATION BY LIZ BRENT-MALDONADO

-Hannah Sampson completed her BTEC (Business and Technology Education Council) certificate in performing arts at Kingston College.
+Hannah Sampson is a dancer with Stopgap Dance Company in the UK.
+She completed her BTEC (Business and Technology Education Council) certificate in performing arts at Kingston College.
 She was an original member of the Stopgap Youth Dance Group before joining Stopgap Dance Company in 2010 as a trainee.
-In 2012, she toured in the European Street Arts Festivals tour and in the UK Cultural Olympiad outdoor tour.
-In 2013, Hannah became part of Sg2 (the apprentice company) and, in 2016, she became a member of the main touring company.
+In 2012, she toured in the European Street Arts Festivals Tour Tracking and in the UK Cultural Olympiad outdoor tour SPUN Productions.
+In 2013, Hannah became part of Sg2 (Stopgap’s apprentice company) and, in 2016, she became a member of the main touring company.

 Image description: Hannah is depicted stepping forward on the diagonal, her legs in a deep bend.
 Her torso is twisted toward the other diagonal and her arms are held in front of her as if she is embracing something invisible.
 She is drawn wearing all gray with theatrical eye makeup.
 Strokes of blue and red swirl around her.